 112) Scream 4: Trevor Sneaks In Through A Window and Judy Sneaks In Through The Darkness (0:28:40-0:31:17)

 Judy emerges from the shadows and is unnecessarily creepy when she reintroduces herself to Sidney.
 It’s way too obvious of a red herring.
-Before that though, Sidney walks in on Jill and Trevor and is reminded of the times when Billy Loomis used to sneak in through her window.
+Before that though, Sidney walks in on Jill and Trevor and is reminded of the times when Billy used to sneak in through her window.
 It’s a nice moment and this is Nico’s best part in the movie.

 TREVOR: What are you doing in the house with Sidney Prescott?
 That’s like being on Top Chef with Jeffrey Dahmer.

 111) Scream 3: Dewey and Gale Catch Up (0:28:23-0:30:32)

-A calm moment between Dewey and Gale, they crack some jokes and talk about how their relationship fell apart after the events of Scream 2.
-It’s crystal clear however the chemistry between these two is straight up fire and they should probably just kiss and make up already.
+A calm moment between Dewey and Gale.
+It’s crystal clear the chemistry between them is straight up fire so they should just kiss and make up already.
 Eventually, Dewey reveals his true purpose for working on the set of Stab 3, as he thinks somebody working on the film is trying to find Sidney and we are hooked.

 110) Scream 4: Gale and Rebecca (0:25:42-0:26:56)